Measurement of boosted Higgs bosons produced via vector boson fusion or gluon fusion in the H $\to$ $\mathrm{b\bar{b}}$ decay mode using LHC proton-proton collision data at $\sqrt{s}$ = 13 TeV: Background estimation

 Two template $\msd$ distributions are constructed from simulation in the \PW tag CR: events that contain a \PW boson, and events that do not.
 Variations in the jet mass scale and jet mass resolution are calculated for the template containing a \PW boson using linear morphing~\cite{Conway:1333496}.
 The desired corrections are then extracted from a template fit to data in the \PW tag CR.
 This fit is performed simultaneously in the regions passing and failing the two-prong substructure selection ($N_2^{1,\text{DDT}}<0$ and $N_2^{1,\text{DDT}}>0$, respectively).

 The fitted values of $f_\text{sub}$, $f_\sigma$, and $\delta_m$ are shown in Table~\ref{sys-tab-sf} with their uncertainties.
-These corrections are measured independently for each data-taking period.
+These corrections are measured independently for each data-taking period in order to account for the 2017 upgrade of the CMS tracking detector, differences in pileup and detector conditions, and updates to reconstruction algorithms and calibrations.
 In the fit to the signal regions in data, the uncertainties on these corrections are treated as systematic uncertainties.

 A nonresonant background arises from $\PW$+jets and $\PZ$+jets events in which the selected candidate jet does not correspond to the decay of the vector boson.
 Since such jets originate instead from QCD processes, they are accounted for in the QCD background estimation.